kld1997/CS3398_JavaChess_GroupProject/README.md

 * Kody Davis

-  -        Helped with the construction of the GUI by finding pictures of chess pieces as well as a way to read them in and show them on the board.
-Added the menu bar with the options button on top of the board as a way to change the color of the board for player customization.
-The branch I used to track my changes is KodyGUI.
+  -        I helped with the construction of the GUI by finding pictures of chess pieces as well as a way to read them in and show them on the board.
+I also added the menu bar with the options button on top of the board as a way to change the color of the board for player customization.
+Only one color can be selected at a time and one color must always be selected.
+The branch I used to track my changes is called KodyGUI.

 * Felipe Rodriguez